 Geochemical observations are limited by dredging because we do not know the stratigraphic relationship between different samples in a dredge.
 Dredges also generally only sample exposed units and thus often don't provide more than a single composition (e.g., same lava flow sampled multiple times) for individual dredge sites, in this case representing only a single point in compositional space.
-In contrast, sampling of the islands and DSDP Site 527 showed a compositional range (Figure F10, black outlines), representing (temporal/downhole) geochemical variability (e.g., Salters and Sachi-Kocher, 2010).
-The potentially triple-zoned TGW plume can possibly be described by a set of five linear binary mixing arrays in 3D Pb isotopic space, four of which are defined by arrays of island or drill site samples, namely Gough (forms two arrays), Tristan-Inaccessible, and DSDP Sites 527 and 528 (Figure F10).
-Only new drill cores can provide sufficient data to test whether there is indeed a geochemically distinct Center track (green in Figures F8, F9, F10, F11) (Class et
+In contrast, sampling of the islands and DSDP Site 527 showed a compositional range (Figure F12, black outlines), representing (temporal/downhole) geochemical variability (e.g., Salters and Sachi-Kocher, 2010).
+The potentially triple-zoned TGW plume can possibly be described by a set of five linear binary mixing arrays in 3-D Pb isotopic space, four of which are defined by arrays of island or drill site samples, namely Gough (forms two arrays), Tristan-Inaccessible, and DSDP Sites 527 and 528 (Figure F12).
+Only new drill cores can provide sufficient data to test whether there is indeed a geochemically distinct Center track (green in Figures F10, F11, F12, F13) (Class et al., 2014, 2015) or it simply reflects a mixture of the two outer (Tristan and Gough) geochemical domains, as is also possible for the central track identified in the Galápagos hotspot track (Hoernle et al., 2000; Werner et al., 2003).
+Furthermore, detailed isotopic studies, including isotopes of Os, rare gases, and other isotope systems, for which appropriate material has not yet been recovered by dredging, could provide evidence that the Center track lavas are derived from a distinct source that cannot be explained by mixing of Tristan and Gough compositional end-members.
+As noted above, isotope data for the different units at a drill site can form arrays on isotope diagrams, which could help distinguish between the aforementioned possibilities.
+If the arrays from different sites extend from the Gough to Tristan compositional domain, then mixing of Tristan and Gough is the more likely origin of the central domain.
+If the central samples form an array that is subparallel to the Tristan and Gough domains or if additional isotope systems show that the central domain has a composition that cannot be explained by mixing of Gough and Tristan compositions, this would argue for a distinct intermediate third domain.
+Most present models of plume zonation attribute the zonation to sampling of the LLSVP margin by part of the plume base and sampling of the

-Figure F9.
+Figure F11.
 Spatial geochemical zonation of the Tristan-Gough hotspot track since 70 Ma.
 Symbols = locations of dredge samples with high-precision Pb and Sr-Nd-Hf isotope data.
 Gough track = red, purple; Tristan track = blue, turquoise (depleted), yellow (plume-ridge); Center track = green.
 The three tracks are highlighted with transparent lines (that do not reflect plate motion) that connect most of the samples of each compositional zone and demonstrate the mostly spatially well separated zones (though there is some overlap).
 Only the north prong of the TGW chain after the split shows geochemical evidence for interaction of the plume with the Mid-Atlantic Ridge.
 In contrast, Tristan track samples with depleted compositions can be found over the entire length of the Tristan track.
 The older Walvis Ridge (red circles) shows no chemical zonation but extends the Gough track signature (Hoernle et al., 2015; Homrighausen et al., 2019).
 Data sources: Salters and Sachi-Kocher (2010), Rohde et al. (2013a), Hoernle et al. (2015), and Homrighausen et al. (2019).